SethMMorton/input_reader/docs/source/InputReader.rst

 '''''''''''''

 It is best not to assume your end-users will do everything correctly.
 For example, it is common to accidentally misspell a keyword.
-You would likey wish to alert the user of this error instead of continuing with the calculation and giving bad results.
+You would likely wish to alert the user of this error instead of continuing with the calculation and giving bad results.
 For this reason, the *ignoreunknown* key is defaulted to
 |False|.
 Any key that is not known to |InputReader| causes
 a |ReaderError| to be raised.
-If this is not desireable for your use-case, you can disable this with:
+If this is not desirable for your use-case, you can disable this with:

 .. testcode::